 - Risk Management: 352-393-8894

-Yes, all permits require a kick-off meeting prior to starting work and final inspection approval is required to complete the permit.
-The project is not legally complete until the permit passes final inspection, and bonding will not be released until final acceptance inspection and maintenance bond is in place, if required.
+Is an inspection required for a right-of-way permit?
+Yes, all permits require a kick-off meeting before work may begin and a final inspection approval is required to complete the permit.
+The project is not legally complete until the permit passes final inspection.
+Bonding will not be released until final acceptance inspection and maintenance bond is in place, if required.

-The construction and removal of driveways is regulated by the City of Gainesville Code of ordinances Chapter 23, Article V. The entirety of the ordinance can be viewed at www.municode.com.
-Inspections are scheduled through the Building Department, (352) 334-5050 or email@example.com.
+Driveway Permits - Construction and removal of driveways is regulated by the City of Gainesville Code of ordinances Chapter 23, Article V. Inspections are scheduled through the Building Department, 352-334-5050 or email@example.com.